algorithmhash/esri-loader-rescript/README.md

         | _=> Js.log("There was an error, make sure you are importing a real package from esri.")

     }
-    // here is just a normal resolve, you can target specifics here but not neccessary as we want
+    // Here is just a normal resolve.
+    // You can target specifics here but not neccessary as we want
-    // to load multiple and it's ten times cleaner and more understandable to just
+    // to load multiple and it's ten times cleaner and more
-    // leave a promise resolve like so Js.Promise.resolve()
+    // understandable to just leave a promise resolve like so.

+    Js.Promise.resolve()
-},_)->ignore // ignores bugs that will be ironed out in future rescript releases
+},_)->ignore // <-- Ignores bugs that will be ironed out in future rescript releases.

-loadCss("3.35") //also can directly target a server url or locally
+loadCss("3.35") // <-- Also can directly target a server url or locally
                //hosted version

-// this targets default options which is pretty self explanatory setDefaultOptions({
+// This below targets default options which is pretty self explanatory. setDefaultOptions({
     version: "",
     url:"http://server/path/to/esri",